avijeett007/custom-emoji-generator/Implementation_Steps.md

 First, let's outline the steps we'll follow to build the complete SaaS app:

-Set up authentication with Clerk
+Set up authentication with Clerk - Done
-Implement the landing page
+Implement the landing page - Done
 Create the dashboard page
 Develop the emoji generation feature
 Implement the credit system